spryker/spryker-docs/docs/scos/dev/migration-concepts/migrate-to-decoupled-glue-infrastructure/decoupled-glue-infrastructure-integrate-the-protected-endpoints-authorization.md

 ---
-title: Integrate the protected endpoints authorization for decoupled Glue infrastructure
+title: "Decoupled Glue infrastructure: Integrate the protected endpoints authorization"
 description: This document describes how to use the protected endpoints authorization strategy for storefront API and backend API applications in a Spryker project.
 last_updated: October 21, 2022
 template: feature-integration-guide-template